Wangxinqian/Andy-s-Learning-SpaCE/Personal_CV.md

 > ##### Arranged by date, some vital experiences are attached with a symbol of "*"

 ### CESS7030: Introduction to Introduction to Software Engineering
-#### Minesweeper Game, involving the utilization of python's fundemental data structures
+#### Simple Minesweeper Game, involving the utilization of python's fundemental data structures
 #### Pipe Game, involving the knowledge of python class's Inheritance
 #### Minesweeper Game, involving the knowledge of Graphical User Interface
 ### MATH7232: Operations Research & Mathematical Planning*